strangeattractors/u-squared/_pages/faq.md

 ### The call forwarding codes didn’t work.
 How can I set up call forwarding manually?

 Visit your carrier’s website to find the correct codes to dial.
-Depending on your location, use one of these numbers for call forwarding:
+Depending on your SIM card, forward your calls to one of those numbers
 - USA: +14156875513
-- UK: +447441447694
+- UK: +447480487697
+- France: +33757593937
 - Canada: +14388021842

 Different types of call forwarding require different codes.
 Set up the following two types: